 The security department of a private business may not employ security officers unless the security department provides notice to the Department of Public Safety of the security department's intent to employee security officers.

-A security department of a private business must obtain a Letter of Authority to:
+A security department of a private business must submit notice to department and be included in the Department of Public Safety's registry to:

 - Employ commissioned security officers;

 - Employ non-commissioned security officers that, if in the course of their employment, meet ALL of the following conditions as provided in Section 1702.323(d):